Identitry/home-ops/docs/specification.md

 - intel-ice-firmware
 - nut-client (needs config)
 - zfs
-- lldpd (likely to be added to Cozystack soon, needs config)
+- lldpd (This is removed in Cozystack 0.37.5)

 ### CozyStack ✅